gitleaks/gitleaks/README.md

       --github-user=   User url to audit
       --github-org=    Organization url to audit
-  -p, --private        Include private repos in audit -b, --branch=        branch name to audit (defaults to HEAD) -c, --commit=        sha of commit to stop at
+  -p, --private        Include private repos in audit -c, --commit=        sha of commit to stop at
       --repo-path=     Path to repo
       --owner-path=    Path to owner directory (repos discovered) --max-go=        Maximum number of concurrent go-routines gitleaks spawns -m, --in-memory      Run gitleaks in memory
-      --branches-all   run audit on all branches
+      --all-refs       run audit on all refs
       --single-search= single regular expression to search for --config=        path to gitleaks config
       --ssh-key=       path to ssh key